adobe/faast-path-to-beautiful-apps/chapters/chapter-0.md

 ## Download all required resources

 - Download the [resources package](../resources.zip)
-- Unzip it and place the content of the "resources" folder on the Desktop
+- Unzip it and place the content of the folder on your Desktop

 ---